Joseph20041118/Joseph20041118/README.md

-# 👋 Hi, I'm Joseph Wang
+# 👋 Hi, I'm Joseph Wang  Also known as: Yu Chiao Wang

 **Aspiring Computer Scientist **

 Welcome to my GitHub!
 I'm a computer science student at Mt.
 San Antonio College planning to transfer into a UC computer science program.